MiYanni/az-testing/readme.md

-# AppConfiguration Module
+# Az.AppConfiguration Module
 > See https://aka.ms/autorest

-This is the AutoRest configuration and documentation file for AppConfiguration PowerShell module.
+This is the AutoRest configuration and documentation file for Az.AppConfiguration PowerShell module.

 ---
 ## Requirements to build the module